juldaani/Ender-5-plus/README.md

 <img src="https://github.com/juldaani/Ender-5-plus/blob/main/pics/stepper_drivers.jpg" width="650">

 ## 7. Change stepper motor connector wirings
 This is the connector attached to the Octopus board.
 Swap 1st and 3rd (from the left) wires.
 Notice the orientation of the connector.
+Do this for X, Y, Z and extruder wires.

 <img src="https://github.com/juldaani/Ender-5-plus/blob/main/pics/stepper_wires.jpg" width="350">